tsdb2/comp_db_hook/README.md

 Even with the `local` spawn strategy you need to explicitly provide `comp_db_hook` with the absolute path to the directory of your workspace (i.e. where you want the `compile_commands.json` file to appear).
-That is because Bazel runs the compiler in a completely different directory that mirrors your workspace, the so-called "execroot".
+That is because Bazel runs the compiler in a completely different directory that mirrors your workspace, the so-called "execution root" (you can retrieve its path by running `bazel info execution_root`).
 The workspace directory path is supplied via the `COMP_DB_HOOK_WORKSPACE_DIR` environment variable, which defaults to the current working directory which is **not** what you want if you use Bazel.